conestack/bdajax/README.txt

 Modal dialog
 ------------

 Render a modal dialog inside an overlay.
-The function expects a message and a callback function, which gets executed if user confirms dialog.
+The function expects an options object and a callback function, which gets executed if user confirms dialog.
+The callback gets passed the given options object as well. ``message`` is mandatory in options.
 ::

+    var options = {
-    bdajax.dialog('I am an application Message', callback);
+        message: 'I am an application Message'
+    };
+    bdajax.dialog(options, callback);

 URL Operations